SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 The `Get` method in `SkiplistNode` takes a `VersionedKey`, that combines the target key the user wants to search along with the `beginTimestamp` of the transaction.
 The method `Get` uses the algorithm described earlier.
 The code is available [here](https://github.com/SarthakMakhija/serialized-snapshot-isolation/blob/main/mvcc/SkiplistNode.go).

-### Implementing Serialized Snapshot isolation in a Key/Value store
+### Implementing Serializable Snapshot isolation in a Key/Value store

 #### Implementing Get

 #### Implementing Put

 ### References

 - [BadgerDB](https://github.com/dgraph-io/badger)
 - [SkipList](https://kt.academy/article/pmem-design-choices-and-use-cases#selective-persistence)
 - [A critique of snapshot isolation](https://dl.acm.org/doi/10.1145/2168836.2168853)